Skip to content

 Level-Funded Health Plans

-The “enterprise advantage” of level-funding is that favorable claims experience can create meaningful savings.
+The enterprise advantage of level-funding is that favorable claims experience can create meaningful savings.
 If claims are lower than expected, the practice may receive a year-end credit or refund based on the plan’s structure.
 If claims are higher than expected, stop-loss protection limits the downside.
-This creates a structure where good plan performance can benefit the practice rather than disappearing into pooled pricing.
+This creates a structure where good plan performance can benefit the practice rather than disappearing into pooled pricing — which is a fundamental structural advantage over traditional fully insured arrangements.

 To understand the broader mechanics, review what self-funded group health insurance is, which also helps frame why level-funded designs can create better transparency.